 print(json.dumps({"total": 42, "status": "processed"}))

-Non-JSON stdout is returned as { rawOutput: string }. stderr is captured separately for debugging but not passed to downstream nodes.
+Non-JSON stdout becomes { rawOutput: string }.
+Empty stdout produces null. stderr is captured for debugging but not passed downstream.

 | Limit | Value |